gagandaroach/rosie/docs/web/ipynb.md

 ## Accessing data

 The jupyter notebook server will have access to your home directory at `/home/username`.
 Additionally, the cluster datapool will be mounted at `/data`.
 You can read/write files from the datapool with your scripts.
+An easy way to access the data pool is to create a symbolic link in your home folder.
+See `$ man ln` for info on creating the link.